 One way to add tension to the semimembranosus muscle is to engage the inner/medial head of the gastrocnemius muscle.

 You may find that in some cases, stabiling your foot, even stabilizing your heel, can help alleviate medial collateral ligament pain.
-For more on foot and lower leg stability read foot anatomy and biomechanics.
+For more on foot and lower leg stability read The foot

 For instruciton on how to activate muscles of the legs check out sensational leg anatomy.